erikalesperance/dev_RNAseq/README.md

 ## Step 3: Genome_Index

-This handler will generate a genome index using FASTA and GFF3 or GTF formatted annotations.
+This handler will generate a genome index using the genome FASTA file, along with annotations formatted as either a GFF3 or GTF.
+Be sure to specify GFF3 or GTF in the Config file.
 This step only needs to be performed once for each genome/annotation combination.

 If using a GFF3 file for genome indexing rather than the default GTF file, the option `--sjdbGTFtagExonParentTranscript Parent` is added to the script